 How Opioids Affect the Brain

-Opioids work by binding themselves to neurotransmitters known as opioid receptors in the brain and central nervous system.
-Opioid receptors are responsible for acting as natural painkillers and regulating stress levels.
+The body produces its own endogenous opioids, such as endorphins, and uses them as neurotransmitters that bind and activate opioid receptors.
+Upon binding, signals are sent to the brain of the “opioid effect,” meaning that pain is blocked.
+The opioid receptors are responsible for acting as natural painkillers and regulating stress levels.
 Opioids bind to and activate these receptors by mimicking the molecular composition of naturally occurring neurotransmitters, or brain chemicals.

 Since the body itself cannot create enough neurotransmitters to block pain the way that opioids can, it can overwhelm the system.
 This results in abnormal messages being sent throughout the body, blocking the brain from receiving pain signals, depressing breathing, and also releasing feelings of relaxation and euphoria by increasing the levels of dopamine in the brain.